JohnCode1/HomeLab/Guide/Ngix/README.md

    * **Type CNAME record:** with the name `*` and your domain name.

    * **Important:** Disable the proxy feature on the DNS provider.
 This is crucial for self-hosted apps, especially streaming services like Jellyfin, to avoid violating terms of service.

+   * * **Important:** if you have a firewall or router that suports host or dns over ride use that instead.

 3. **Get a Cloudflare API Token.**